 We hire a taxi, struggling to lift the heavy boxes onto the roof rack.
 We then take our seats, and off we go towards the small town of Joshimath, deep in the Himalaya.

 The following day, we board a local bus to the village of Lata, where our hike is going to start.
 It is impossible for us to lift the two heavy boxes onto the roof-rack of the bus, so we hire a local porter to do the job.
-He squats beside one of the boxes, tying a rope around it and then around his forehead.
-Muscles taut and sweat pouring down his face, he gets up, proceeding to climb up the ladder to the roof of the bus, first with one box, then the other.
+He squats beside one of the boxes, tying a rope around it and then around his shoulders.
+Muscles taut and sweat pouring down his face, he manages to get up and then climbs up the ladder to the roof of the bus.
+This procedure is repeated with the other box.
 We pay him the handsome sum of 10 Rupees (1 US $), and he is very pleased indeed.

 A dominating feature in the village is a Hindu temple, outside which grows an enormous Himalayan hemlock (Tsuga dumosa).
 Branches of this tree are used as decoration during festivals.
 Cultivated plants in this area include rice, buckwheat, and amaranth.
 After being harvested, the crops are spread out on the roofs to dry.

-When our preparations have been completed, we head out of Lata, following a trail along fields to Belta, and thence up through lovely forest of various trees, including Himalayan cedar (Cedrus deodara), Himalayan yew (Taxus wallichiana), walnut (Juglans regia), and whitebeam (Sorbus).
+When our preparations have been completed, we head out of Lata, following a trail along fields to Belta, and thence up through lovely forest of various trees, including Himalayan cedar (Cedrus deodara), West Himalayan yew (Taxus contorta), walnut (Juglans regia), and a species of whitebeam (Sorbus).

-John has been walking a little distance behind Ajai and me.
-Catching up with us, he relates a strange encounter he had on the trail.
+John has been walking a little distance behind Ajai and me, and when he catches up with us, he relates a strange encounter he had on the trail.
 As he was struggling along with his heavy backpack, he noticed one of our porters, an elderly man, lying beside the trail, utterly exhausted.
 When he saw the white sahib, he opened his mouth, pointed down his throat and exclaimed: “Vitamin E!!
 Vitamin E!!”

 The steep trail continues through the forest, which is now dominated by fir (Abies) and shrubs of Rhododendron campanulatum.
 Our porters have made camp on a ridge named Lata Kharak, from where we have a wonderful view towards the surrounding mountains, including Dunagiri (7066 m), Trisul (7120 m), and Hathi Parbat (6727 m).